arundvp/READMEGen1.1/README.md

 ## Description

-Global Business is all about, Good lick!!
+Global Business is all about, Good luck!!

 ## Table of Contents
 - [Installation](#installation)